How to Create Volumetric Lighting in After Effects

 feather to your likingfeather to your likingfeather to your liking

-Then hit on the keyboard to bring up the opacity properties and bring the value right down to around 20% to make it look more natural.
+Then hit on the keyboard to bring up the opacity properties and bring the value right to around 20% to make it look more natural.

 lower opacitylower opacitylower opacity

-And finally we’ll do some basic camera tracking as we did with the previous lighting effects!
+And finally we’ll do some basic camera tracking as we did with the two previous lighting effects!
 Simply create a keyframe for the Mask Path at the beginning of the timeline and then at the end of the timeline, move the position of the shape to match the light source of the footage to create another keyframe.
 This will create the same movement as before so that the light follows the position of the windows.

 camera trackingcamera trackingcamera tracking